 To try and answer these questions a highly anticipated paper was published a few weeks ago in the Lancet called Can Shoulder Arthroscopy Work or CSAW.
-It’s free to access and I urge you all to read it as I believe it to be one of the most important papers on sub-acromial shoulder pain ever published.
+It’s free to access and I urge you all to read it as I believe it to be one of the most important papers on sub-acromial shoulder pain published in a decade.

 This large, rigorously conducted, blinded randomised controlled trial compared three groups of patients with sub-acromial shoulder pain who had failed conservative treatments.
 One group served as a control and were not given any further treatment at all, being followed up at 6 and 12 months using the Oxford Shoulder Score.

 The other two groups had arthroscopic surgery on their shoulders.
 Half were randomly allocated to have a diagnostic arthroscopy only which only involved placing the surgical instruments into their shoulders under anaesthetic and then removing them.
 The others had a ‘routine’ or usual arthroscopic decompression which involved shaving of the acromion, +/- removal of the bursa and the coracoacromial ligament as deemed necessary by the surgeon.